Biomedical text mining: Information retrieval and question answering

 Biomedical text mining supports applications for identifying documents and concepts matching search queries.
 Search engines such as PubMed search allow users to query literature databases with words or phrases present in document contents, metadata, or indices such as MeSH.
 Similar approaches may be used for medical literature retrieval.
 For more fine-grained results, some applications permit users to search with natural language queries and identify specific biomedical relationships.

 On 16 March 2020, the National Library of Medicine and others launched the COVID-19 Open Research Dataset (CORD-19) to enable text mining of the current literature on the novel virus.
 The dataset is hosted by the Semantic Scholar project of the Allen Institute for AI.
 Other participants include Google, Microsoft Research, the Center for Security and Emerging Technology, and the Chan Zuckerberg Initiative.

 Resources

 Corpora

 The following table lists a selection of biomedical text corpora and their contents.
 These items include annotated corpora, sources of biomedical research literature, and resources frequently used as vocabulary and/or ontology references, such as MeSH.
 Items marked "Yes" under "Freely Available" can be downloaded from a publicly accessible location.

 Word embeddings

 Several groups have developed sets of biomedical vocabulary mapped to vectors of real numbers, known as word vectors or word embeddings.
 Sources of pre-trained embeddings specific for biomedical vocabulary are listed in the table below.
 The majority are results of the word2vec model developed by Mikolov et al or variants of word2vec.

 Applications

 Text mining applications in the biomedical field include computational approaches to assist with studies in protein docking, protein interactions, and protein-disease associations.
+Text mining techniques have several advantages over traditional manual curation for identifying associations.
+Text mining algorithms can identify and extract information from a vast amount of literature, and more efficiently than manual curation.
+This includes the integration of data from different sources, including literature, databases, and experimental results.
+These algorithms have transformed the process of identifying and prioritizing novel genes and gene-disease associations that have previously been overlooked.